mascaaj/advent-code-2020/day15/README.md

 Puzzles
 ------------
-Given your starting numbers, what will be the 2020th number spoken? <- Unsolved
+Given your starting numbers, what will be the 2020th number spoken? <- Solved

-Puzzle 2 statement here <- Unsolved
+Given your starting numbers, what will be the 30000000th number spoken? <- Theoretically solved using brute force.
+Need to revisit for cleaner implementation.